- Corl Street Elementary

 Sixth-graders at Mount Nittany and Park Forest middle schools now follow a daily schedule aligned with seventh and eighth grades that the district hopes will improve learning experiences.
 Previously, the sixth-grade schedule stood apart with fewer room changes to help the transition from elementary school — a longstanding model in need of an overhaul.

-“There were many things that we felt were not being maximized for kids by having these two very different schedules,” Interim Assistant Superintendent of Secondary Education Christine Merritt says.
+“There were many things that we felt were not being maximized for kids by having these two very different schedules,” Interim Assistant Superintendent of Secondary Education Christine Merritt said.

 Interventions to provide academic and behavioral support were one issue.
 Specialists had a difficult time scheduling appointments when periods didn’t line up.
 Enrichment was another challenge.
 With differing schedules, it wasn’t easy for sixth-graders wishing to take accelerated classes.